Account allocation and handover

 To help the new owner of a customer hit the ground running, we should make sure that the customer is in a good state and that a warm introduction happens.
 Typical handoffs between roles are:

-For handover to take place there should be an Account Plan and the customer should have been onboarded properly to the products they are currently paying for.
+For handover to take place there should be an Account Plan (saved as a note on the account in Vitally) and the customer should have been onboarded properly to the products they are currently paying for.

 Account Plan